cmbirkho/SF_Crime_App/README.md

-### This repository documents the analysis and code used to host an app aimed at helping SF residents gain more insight into criminal activity within their neighborhoods.
+#### This repository documents the analysis and code used to host an app aimed at helping SF residents gain more insight into criminal activity within their neighborhoods.

-### The application does the following:
+#### The application does the following:
-- The user inputs the district and the month and hits submit
-- San Francisco crime data is downloaded from [**here**](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783)
+- San Francisco crime data is downloaded from [**here**](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783) and then Extract, Transform, and Load operations are performed and the data is loaded and ready to be accessed via the User Interface.
-- If data is available per the user's selection the map displays those data points
-- If data is available per the user's selection a prediction is generated to suggest the next type of crime that will be committed in that district during that month
+- The user can interact with the data in several ways by exploring each of the following tabs:
+    - Exploratory Data Analysis
+    - Inferential Statisics
+    - Prediction
+    - Crime Data Download
+    - Your Data
+- As the user interacts with the data those interactions/results are saved into a SQLite database.
+The user can easily access and see the data they generated and what was collected by opening the "Your Data" tab.